tarasowski/aws-big-data/spark-python/4_sql_data-frames.md

 ```

 * In Spark 2.0, a DataFrame is a really a DataSet of Row objects
+* DataFrame is just an RDD of row objects
 * A Dataset is a DataFrame of structured data.
 It can contain more than just a
   row object it can contain a specific type of class (more important when you
   code in Scala or Java)